juxt/astro-website/src/pages/blog/autonomy-mastery-purpose.md

 This model appeals, where developers are highly valued and selected accordingly, rather than being seen as an exchangeable commodity.
-Software engineers crave the autonomy this gives as it allows them to exercise creative control and to optimise their path through the work, bringing efficiencies to a project.
+Software engineers crave the autonomy this gives as it allows them to exercise creative control and to optimize their path through the work, bringing efficiencies to a project.

 As with anything however, we can take this too far. _Programmer Anarchy_ is about empowering complete freedom and autonomy to all developers.
-The downside here is Conway's Law coming back to bite, where the software architecture starts to resemble a more chaotic and splintered software development organisation, leading to a Cambrian explosion of polyglot microservices.
+The downside here is Conway's Law coming back to bite, where the software architecture starts to resemble a more chaotic and splintered software development organization, leading to a Cambrian explosion of polyglot microservices.

 Autonomy means entrusting developers with greater responsibility -- but